roboscienceorg/book/source/Control/BasicControls.rst

 computation.
 This includes the control strategy and so in practice you may not be able achieve the desired control due to limits on forces available.

+.. rubric:: Footnotes

+.. [#f1] Texting while driving is an example of open loop control.
+Not looking at the road means you do not use sensor feedback to correct the path resulting in a collision.